 Art Escape Project – What is it about?

-Youth work and non-formal learning can enhance young people’s creativity and innovation, through experimental nature, participatory approaches, and peer-learning in times of pandemic and beyond.
-This project is about using the educational potential of Outdoor Escape Rooms with the thematic of traditional fairy tales and myths.
+Youth work and non-formal learning can enhance young people’s creativity and innovation, through experimental nature, participatory approaches, and peer learning in times of pandemic and beyond.
+This project is about using the educational potential of Outdoor Escape Games with the theme of traditional fairy tales and myths.

 Partner consortium.
 CODEC – Association for European Cooperation Development and Communication (Belgium) – lead partner, PlanBe Plan It Be It (Cyprus), Nuoriso – Ja Matkailukeskus Hyvarilaoy (Finland), Sindesmos Sistima Kai Genia (Greece), JumpIN Hub – Associação para a Inovação e Empreendedorismo (Portugal) and Badgecraft Ireland.